MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/confirm-and-transfer.md

 [!include [banner](../includes/banner.md)]

 The *Confirm and transfer* feature lets users ship loads out of the warehouse before they complete all the work that is associated with those loads.
+It is possible to select the default split method to be used on the loads from the load template details and from the single load details.

+There are three posible options to choose from, there is a dropdown that can be found under the label **Load split shipment confirmation policy**.
+This dropdown will be only available if the **Allow load split during ship confirm** option is enabled.

-When a shipment is received that includes load lines that weren't fully picked, the confirming user is prompted either to split the remaining quantities onto a new load or to cancel the incomplete quantities.
+These options are relevant when a shipment is received that includes a load with the load lines that weren't fully picked:
+- Manual selection: The confirming user is prompted in a dialog either to split the remaining quantities onto a new load or to cancel the incomplete quantities.
+This action cannot be performed in a batch job.
+- Split quantity to a new load: The system will automatically split the unfulfilled quantity to a new load.
+This action can be performed in a batch job.
+- Cancel unfulfilled quantity: The system will automatically cancel the remaining quantity.
+This action can be performed in a batch job.

 Systems that are set up to allow load splitting support scenarios where planned and partially loaded loads must be adapted because of new or changing circumstances.